marciabika/Introduction-to-HTML-CSS/README.md

 Formatting and styling content in HTML.
 Formatting elements were designed to desplay special types of text.
 The purpose of HTML markup is to give meaning to the content and help computers understand it.
 HTML contains several elements for defining text with a special meaning.
-These are the different types of elemenrs used to format and style text:
+These are the different types of elements used to format and style text:

 p-paragraph